rclone/rclone/docs/content/jottacloud.md

 [--jottacloud-md5-memory-limit](#jottacloud-md5-memory-limit) flag.
 When uploading from local disk the source checksum is always available, so this does not apply.
-Starting with rclone version 1.52 the same is true for crypted remotes (in older versions the crypt backend would not calculate hashes for uploads from local disk, so the Jottacloud backend had to do it as described above).
+Starting with rclone version 1.52 the same is true for encrypted remotes (in older versions the crypt backend would not calculate hashes for uploads from local disk, so the Jottacloud backend had to do it as described above).